 If you’re just getting started with 4K streaming, there are a few things to keep in mind when seeking a 4K camera.
 One is that in order for a camera to live stream in 4K, it has to be able to output a 4K signal (typically over SDI or HDMI).
 The recommended cameras below can output a 4K signal over HDMI, SDI, or both.

 As every broadcaster knows, the most important piece of equipment in your production arsenal is your camera.
 (The second most important piece is your encoder).
 Viewers won’t watch something that’s poorly captured, so as you develop your live streaming strategy, be sure to dedicate proper resources to finding the right camera.

 We've done the legwork to make your search easier.
 Below you’ll find a list of our favorite cameras for live streaming at the consumer, prosumer, and professional levels.

 Today, I'm excited to show you the new Decimator MD-HX one of the best tools to keep handy for any event that you stream.
 I like to take one of these everywhere that I go because it's like a Swiss Army knife for handling video signals.

 If you’re new to live video streaming, you might feel intimidated by the prospect of determining what equipment you need, especially with all the options you have for cameras, cables, switchers, etc. Finding what’s right for you can seem overwhelming.
 It doesn’t have to be.

 The five guidelines we’ve listed below will help you break down your decision process and properly evaluate what’s best for you.

-When it's time to level up your live stream from one camera to more than one camera, your production setup adds an additional piece of equipment: a video switcher.
+When it's time to level up your live stream from one to two or more cameras, your production setup adds an additional piece of equipment: a video switcher.

-A video switcher allows you to bring in multiple feeds (camera, audio, presentation slides, etc) and choose which feed to send live at any given moment.
+A video switcher allows you to bring in multiple feeds (camera, audio, presentation slides, etc.) and choose which one to send live at any given moment.